ArnaoutLab/diversity/README.md

 |    0 | metacommunity |         0 |  4.03 | 2.19 | 0.50 |  1.90 |             1.45 |           0.77 |            1.31 |

-It is also possible to calculate individual diversity measures for subcommunities:
+It is also possible to calculate individual diversity measures for subcommunities

 ```python
 metacommunity.subcommunity_diversity(viewpoint=2, measure='alpha')
 array([2.93063044, 4.00900135, 7.10638298])
 ```

-And equivalently for the metacommunity:
+and the metacommunity.

 ```python
 metacommunity.metacommunity_diversity(viewpoint=2, measure='beta')